Josh Stevens: Pitbull

 On June 17, 2011, Stevens engineered Pitbull's "Took My Love" (featuring RedFoo, Vein & David Rush) produced by Redfoo for Pitbull's sixth studio album, Planet Pit.
 The album debuted at No. 7 on the Billboard 200.
 It reached US (RIAA) Platinum and charted in the top 10 in over 10 countries.

 Jennifer Lopez

 On June 8, 2012, Stevens engineered and A&R (consulted) Jennifer Lopez's single "Goin' In", featuring Flo Rida and Lil Jon.
 It was produced by Jamahl "GoonRock" Listenbee and released by Island Def Jam Records.
 The single reached No. 1 on US Billboard Dance Chart and the album which was released July 17, 2012 by Epic Records.

 Steve Aoki

 Stevens co-wrote and engineered the song "Livin' My Love" featuring LMFAO and Nervo for Steve Aoki's January 10, 2012 album release, Wonderland.

 Young Jeezy and Ne-Yo

 On February 21, 2012, Stevens engineered "Leave You Alone" by Young Jeezy featuring Ne-Yo and produced by Warren G. The song was RIAA platinum certified in October 2020.

+Podcast

+It Is What It Is

+Contributed as a key audio producer and engineer for Seasons 3 and 4.

+His work earned a Webby Award nomination in the “Sports Podcast” category.

+Responsibilities likely included audio mixing, sound design, editing, and overall production quality—fields in which Stevens has established expertise.